Doxuno

 PREPAYMENT

-The Borrower may prepay the loan in whole or in part at any time upon written notice to the Lender.
-In the event of early settlement, the Borrower shall pay an early repayment penalty of 2% of the outstanding principal balance at the time of prepayment.
-Where the NCA applies, this penalty shall not exceed the amounts prescribed by the NCA Regulations.
-Any prepayment shall first be applied to accrued and unpaid interest, then to the outstanding Principal.
+The Borrower may prepay the loan in whole or in part at any time on written notice to the Lender, without any prepayment penalty.
+Any prepayment shall be applied first to accrued and unpaid interest, then to the outstanding Principal.

 DEFAULT

-The Borrower shall be in default if: (a) the Borrower fails to make any payment when due and such failure continues for more than 10 (ten) business days after written notice from the Lender; (b) the Borrower commits a material breach of any other term of this Agreement and fails to remedy such breach within 20 (twenty) business days of written notice; (c) the Borrower is sequestrated, wound up, or placed in business rescue; or (d) the Borrower materially misrepresented any information in connection with this Agreement.
-Upon default, the Lender may, at its election, declare the full outstanding Principal and all accrued interest immediately due and payable, and pursue all available legal remedies.
+The Borrower shall be in default if: (a) any payment is not made by the due date and remains unpaid for more than 10 business days after written notice from the Lender; (b) the Borrower commits a material breach of any other term of this Agreement and fails to remedy the breach within twenty (20) business days of written notice; (c) the Borrower is sequestrated, wound up or placed in business rescue; or (d) the Borrower materially misrepresents any information in connection with this Agreement.
+On default, the Lender may declare the full outstanding Principal and all accrued interest immediately due and payable, and pursue all available legal remedies.
+Where the NCA applies, the Lender shall comply with the procedural requirements of sections 129 and 130 of the NCA before instituting legal proceedings.

 REPRESENTATIONS AND WARRANTIES

-The Borrower represents and warrants that: (a) the Borrower has full legal capacity to enter into this Agreement; (b) this Agreement is a valid and legally binding obligation of the Borrower; (c) the Borrower is not insolvent and no proceedings are pending for the Borrower's sequestration or business rescue; (d) all information provided to the Lender in connection with this Agreement is true, accurate, and not misleading; and (e) no undisclosed liens, judgements, or prior cessions affect the Borrower's assets.
+The Borrower represents and warrants that: (a) the Borrower has full legal capacity to enter into this Agreement; (b) this Agreement constitutes a valid and legally binding obligation of the Borrower; (c) the Borrower is not insolvent and no proceedings are pending for sequestration or business rescue of the Borrower; (d) all information provided to the Lender in connection with this Agreement is true, accurate and not misleading in any material respect; and (e) no undisclosed liens, judgments or prior cessions affect the Borrower's assets.

 SECURITY / CESSION

-Priya Pillay of 47 Berea Road, Durban 4001 (SA ID No: 7805045009083) ("Guarantor") hereby binds themselves as surety and co-principal debtor in solidum with the Borrower for the due and punctual payment of all amounts payable by the Borrower under this Agreement.
-The Guarantor renounces the benefits of excussion and division.
-The Guarantor's liability shall not be affected by any indulgence, compromise, or waiver granted by the Lender to the Borrower.
-This surety is in writing and signed by the Guarantor in compliance with the requirements for a valid suretyship under South African law.
+Priya Pillay of 47 Berea Road, Durban 4001 · SA ID No: 7805045009083 (the "Guarantor") hereby binds themselves to the Lender as surety and co-principal debtor in solidum with the Borrower for the due, punctual and full payment of all amounts now or hereafter owing by the Borrower under this Agreement.
+The Guarantor hereby renounces the benefits of excussion and division, the meaning and effect of which the Guarantor has been informed of and accepts.
+The Guarantor's liability shall not be affected by any indulgence, compromise, waiver, variation or release granted by the Lender to the Borrower, or by any failure by the Lender to perfect any security.
+This suretyship is in writing and signed by the Guarantor in compliance with section 6 of the General Law Amendment Act 50 of 1956.

 GOVERNING LAW AND JURISDICTION

 This Agreement is governed by the laws of the Republic of South Africa.
-The parties submit to the non-exclusive jurisdiction of the Magistrates' Court (for claims within its monetary jurisdiction under the Magistrates' Courts Act 32 of 1944 — currently up to ZAR 400,000) or the High Court of South Africa having jurisdiction over the area of the Lender's registered address.
-Where the NCA applies, nothing herein limits the Borrower's right to approach the National Consumer Tribunal or the relevant credit ombud.
+The parties submit to the non-exclusive jurisdiction of the Magistrates' Court (for claims within its monetary jurisdiction under the Magistrates' Courts Act 32 of 1944) or the High Court of South Africa, Gauteng Division, Johannesburg for the resolution of disputes.
+Where the NCA applies, nothing in this clause limits the Borrower's right to approach the National Consumer Tribunal or the relevant credit ombud.

 GENERAL PROVISIONS